habi/gratipay.com/www/about/policies/terms-of-service.md

 1. The Gratipay Model and General Rules

-  1. The Service is a platform to enable Teams of Gratipay Participants to receive payments to fund **Open Work.
-Open Work means that the Team provides a clear path for any individual to voluntarily begin contributing to the Team's work and to share in any revenue the Team generates.
-Some examples of Teams performing Open Work include an open source software project that pays contributors, or a hackerspace that pays individuals to teach classes or manage its operations.**
+  1. The Service is a platform to enable Teams of Gratipay Participants to receive payments to fund development of a product or service ("work").

   1. The Participant who establishes a Team is its Owner.
 Teams may optionally have other Members.